letscontrolit/ESPEasy/README.md

 Shelly_PLUG_S    | Shelly plug S switch with power measurement |
 Ventus           | Ventus W266 weather station                 |
 LCtech           | LC-tech serial switch                       |

+N.B.
+Starting 2022/07/23, 1M ESP8266 builds can also be used on ESP8285 units and thus there is no longer a specific ESP8285 build anymore.

 _[flash-size]_ can be any of: